i-pi/i-pi/doc/src/faq.rst

 How to build i-PI?
 ------------------
-i-PI is Python code, and as such, strictly speaking, does not need to be compiled and installed.
+i-PI is a Python code, and as such, strictly speaking, does not need to be compiled and installed.
 ``<i-pi-root>/bin/i-pi`` file is an executable.
+``source <i-pi-root>/env.sh`` ensures that necessary paths are added to PATH, PYTHONPATH etc.
 However, it is often more convenient to install the package to the system’s Python modules path, so that it is accessible by all users and can be run without specifying the path to the Python script.
 For this purpose we have included a module in the root directory of the i-PI distribution, ``setup.py``,